kgruiz/Recapit/README.md

 # Recapit

-Recapit is a Rust CLI for turning slide decks, lecture handouts, PDFs, YouTube videos, and standalone images into cleaned Markdown (or LaTeX when requested) using Google Gemini models.
-It handles asset discovery, ffmpeg/yt-dlp normalization, quota-aware retries, and prompt preambles in one binary.
+Recapit is a Rust CLI for turning slide decks, lecture handouts, PDFs, YouTube videos, and standalone images into cleaned Markdown or LaTeX using Google Gemini models.
+It bundles asset discovery, ffmpeg/yt-dlp normalization, quota-aware retries, and prompt preambles into one binary.
+The default model is `gemini-3-pro-preview`, with full support for the generally available Gemini 2.5 family (`gemini-2.5-pro`, `gemini-2.5-flash`, `gemini-2.5-flash-lite`).

 ## Highlights